Muskan02/Muskan02/README.md

 My name is <strong>Muskan Maheshwari</strong>.
 I am a passionate learner with an innovative mind.
 I am curious about new technologies and always try to learn them and make something productive.
 I am also a competitive coder.
 I like to share my knowledge with others.

-I am currently pursuing my B.Tech in Computer Science and Engineering and exploring new domains of life.
+I am currently working as Software Engineer at Walmart.

 Want to know more about me?
 [Checkout my Portfolio!](https://aboutmuskan-5d3e4.web.app/)